Ghosn vows to stay in Japan if granted bail

 In addition, prosecutors have formally charged him with involvement in a complex scheme they say was designed to make Nissan pay for personal investment losses sustained in the financial crisis of 2008.

-Ghosn's arrest has thrown into question the future of the three-way alliance he forged between Nissan, Mitsubishi Motors and Renault, which has come under pressure in his absence.
+Ghosn's arrest has thrown into question the future of the auto alliance he forged, which has come under pressure in his absence.

 French Economy Minister Bruno Le Maire on Sunday denied talk of a potential merger between Renault and Nissan, despite reports in the Japanese media that Paris was pushing for that outcome.